cgl/portuguese-nlp/docs/report_erc.md

 ### Total # of events normalized by total counts

+The distribution of protests, strikes and all types of events (total) in years.
+The normalization is done using total number of articles.

 ![Alt text](https://docs.google.com/spreadsheets/d/1fd0m6cJTazlWtnMqjOz2inAxg_2D3PHYgCY5bqQwcCw/pubchart?oid=127726601&format=image)

 [source: Normalized with total counts](https://docs.google.com/spreadsheets/d/1fd0m6cJTazlWtnMqjOz2inAxg_2D3PHYgCY5bqQwcCw/edit?usp=sharing)

 ### Total # of events normalized by yearly counts

+The distribution of protests, strikes and all types of events (total) in years.
+The normalization is done using the total number of articles for each different type of event in that year.

 ![Chart1](https://docs.google.com/spreadsheets/d/1qxjwbuw_GTJ2lfp0i1YrsslFLLp7xW_FAH7CfJXAWZI/pubchart?oid=851575996&format=image)